JavanCook/JavanCook.github.io/_posts/2015-08-24-an-introduction-to-usb-protocol.md

 </figure>

 Every USB device must assign a bidirectional control Endpoint at the 0 address.
-This is so information about the device can be obtained and the configuration for the device can be set.
+This is so information about the device can be obtained and the Configuration for the device can be set.
 The data Endpoints are unidirectional (IN or OUT) and have one of four types (control, interrupt, isochronous and bulk).
 IN and OUT are relative to the host, so IN is a transfer from the device to the host whilst OUT is a transfer from the host to the device.
 A typical example of a USB device using Figure 1 would be that of a webcam with a built-in microphone and speaker.